Organic SEO vs. Pay Per Click AdWords

 - Should you manage your AdWords campaigns yourself?

 Both organic search engine optimization and pay-per-click advertising can be very effective if they are implemented properly.
-As the paid ads become more prominent in Google search listings, it is important to include AdWords in your marketing strategy to supplement organic SEO.
+As the paid ads become more prominent in Google search listings, it is important to include AdWords in your marketing strategy to supplement organic traffic.
 For those business owners who haven’t done either, there are many puzzling questions.
 Which campaign is good for long-term investment?
 Which is less expensive?
 Which works faster?
 Which captures more keyword searches?
-How does my company stay ahead of competition?
+How can your company stay ahead of competition?

 If your budget allows, it is highly recommended that you take advantage of both organic search engine optimization and pay-per-click advertising.
-To be mostly effective, pay-per-click advertising should be focused primarily on Google AdWords because of its dominance.
+The pay-per-click advertising should be focused primarily on Google AdWords because of its dominance.
 However, if you have budget constraints and need to choose one or the other, here are some considerations that may help you make an educated decision:

 Long-Term Success vs. Quick Results